Jupiter (band): History

 In March 2017, Jupiter announced the mini album Tears of the Sun for release on May 10.
 Their support drummer Daisuke (ex-Roach) and new bass guitarist Rucy (ex-Killaneth) were named as full members in April.
 The two made their first live appearance on the first day of the Under the Burning Sun tour on May 12.
 However, in September, Jupiter announced that Zin would be leaving the band after the final date of their Ascension to Heaven tour.
 It took place at Meguro Rockmaykan on February 3, 2018.

 In July 2018, Jupiter announced their new vocalist Kuze (ex-Concerto Moon) and the August 8 single "Theory of Evolution", which was supported by a two-legged tour of the same name that took place in September and November.
 In November 2018, the band revealed that their third studio album Zeus ~Legends Never Die~ would be released on March 13, 2019 and supported by a ten-date European tour across six countries in May.
 However, in January 2019 Rucy announced that he would be leaving Jupiter after their January 19 show due to differences that arose while recording the album.
 As a result, Zeus ~Legends Never Die~ was postponed until April 3.

 Cero officially joined Jupiter as bassist on December 1, 2024.
 After two and a half years of inactivity, they held a concert titled Reunion on January 10, 2025.
 The single "Ecliptic" was made available on Zeno Records' online store on April 30, before its general release on June 4.
-In October, it was announced that drummer Daisuke will be leaving the band after their final concert of 2025, Oracle of Rebirth at Yokohama ReNY on December 23.
-He made the decision after dealing with health issues that affected his drumming for the past year, and will be retiring as a professional musician.
+In October, it was announced that drummer Daisuke would be leaving the band after their final concert of 2025, Oracle of Rebirth at Yokohama ReNY on December 23.
+He made the decision to retire as a professional musician after dealing with health issues that affected his drumming for the past year.
+Jupiter will release The Pantheon ~Age of Heroes, their first album in seven years, on August 26, 2026.